wix-incubator/react-templates/README.md

 Since React v0.14, [React allows defining a component as a pure function of its props](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
 To enable creating a stateless component using react templates, add the `rt-stateless` attribute to the template's root element.
 Using `rt-stateless` generates a stateless functional component instead of a render function.
-The resulting function receives a `props` parameter to be used in the template instead of `this.props`.
+The resulting function receives `props` and `context` parameters to be used in the template instead of `this.props`.

 ###### Sample:
 ```html